keiranking/Gary/readme.md

 # Gary, a word game

-Gary is a word game for 2 or more players.
+Gary is an alliterative word game for 2 or more players.
-Its rules are similar to [Scattergories](http://www.fgbradleys.com/rules/Scattergories.pdf), itself based on traditional games like Tutti Frutti.

 ![A category word game](images/screenshot.png "Play with your friends")